CAAPIM/Microgateway/get-started/get-further/operations/platforms/kubernetes.md

 The microgateway container inside pods in a cluster is not accessble outside the internal network.
 To access the CA Microgateway, Kubernetes gives various options like hostNetwork, hostPort, NodePort, LoadBalancer and Ingress to expose services to external network.
 In this documentation, ingress is used to access the CA Microgateway.

-_Currently, ingress's mapping of the microgateway in [microgateway.yml](https://github-isl-01.ca.com/APIM-Gateway/ca-microgateway/blob/kubernetes-guides-2/samples/platforms/kubernetes/microgateway.yml#L43) for host and backend service hardcodes the host name as `microgateway.mycompany.com`, meaning you need to use this exact name._
+_Currently, Ingress's DNS resolution in [microgateway.yml](https://github-isl-01.ca.com/APIM-Gateway/ca-microgateway/blob/kubernetes-guides-2/samples/platforms/kubernetes/microgateway.yml#L43) uses a hardcoded host name as `microgateway.mycompany.com`, meaning you need to use this exact name._

-First get the public IP of the node:
+First get the public IP of the node - this is the IP where the Ingress controller is running:
 ```
 Minikube ip
 ```